arnochauveau/angular/aio/content/guide/router.md

 To use route guards, consider using [component-less routes](api/router/Route#componentless-routes) as this facilitates guarding child routes.

-Create a service for your guard:
+Create a file for your guard:

 <code-example format="shell" language="shell">